mattjuffs/framework/README.md

 Using the latest browser technologies, it will allow for continuous improvements of the look and feel of Slickhouse.
 Feel free to use it within your own projects and contribute to help.

+A live demo of the framework can be found at http://framework.slickhouse.com/

 Features
 ========